vives-ai-edge/workshop/README.md

 ## Project files

-All project files can be cloned from the repositories of the AI@EDGE workshop.
+All project files can be found in the repository of the AI@EDGE workshop.
+The files are cloned in the "Documents" directory when running the installation script.

 ## Issues